aviaviavi/git-stashout/README.md

 This will stash your current changes, and checkout `<branch>`.
 If `<branch>` had a previous stash from `stashout`, it will be popped off the stash list so you can resume your progress.
-Now you have easy task switching without needing to amend your WIP commits!
+Now you have easy task switching without needing to clean up your WIP commits!